 A fourth Markov chain applet, "cftp", simulates a "coupling from the past" algorithm.
 See how to obtain an exact sample from a distribution, using only a Markov chain for which the distribution is stationary.

-A fifth Markov chain applet, "rwm", shows a very simple random-walk Metropolis MCMC algorithm.
+A fifth Markov chain applet, "metropolis", shows a very simple random-walk Metropolis MCMC algorithm, including an adaptive option.

 Another Markov chain applet, "pointproc", runs a Metropolis-within-Gibbs algorithm on a spatial point process.

 See also my finance-related applet "option", which uses a Monte Carlo algorithm to estimate the maximum of a stock price over a time interval.

 There is also a Java applet of my Galactic Peace interactive fiction game.